 This proved too ambitious a goal to be achieved by the proposed deadline.
 In the last analysis failure was due to the irreconcilable fundamental differences between the Member States on the constitutional structure and institutional reforms that were needed.

 Nevertheless, the 1970s brought tangible progress on integration and a number of new Community policy instruments were introduced, widening the scope for the coordination of national policies.

-In 1970 European Political Cooperation (EPC) was set up as an instrument for voluntary foreign policy coordination, which has since been steadily extended and improved.
+In 1970 European Political Cooperation (EPC) was set up as an instrument for voluntary foreign policy coordination and has since been steadily extended and improved.
 Cooperation between the Foreign Ministers and their departments under EPC takes the form of regular, fairly frequent meetings and consultations, with additional contacts as and when the need arises.
 The aim is to improve mutual understanding between the Member States on all major foreign policy issues and to align and coordinate their positions with a view to common action wherever possible, so strengthening solidarity among them.
-European Political Cooperation operates outside the Community institutional framework, since the Community's powers are limited under the Treaties to economic matters and foreign trade policy.
+Originally European Political Cooperation operated largely outside the Community institutional framework, since the Community's powers are limited under the Treaties to economic matters and foreign trade policy.
 Like the Community, however, EPC is ultimately intended to foster European unity; indeed, EPC and the Community are the pillars on which that unity must rest.
+The links have now been strengthened under the Single European Act and placed on a formal legal footing, although EPC is still not incorporated in the EEC Treaty.
 The most notable successes achieved to date are the coordinated approach adopted by the Member States at the Helsinki Conference on Security and Cooperation in Europe and its follow-up in Madrid, and their common stand on issues raised in the United Nations.

-The early 1980s saw the start of a continuing reform debate under mottos such as 'second-generation Europe', 'relance européenne', or 'European Union'.
+The early 1980s saw the start of a continuing reform debate under mottoes such as 'second-generation Europe', 'relance européenne', or 'European Union'.
 The most notable of the many initiatives and reform proposals put forward is the draft Treaty establishing the European Union.
-The brainchild of Altiero Spinelli, it was adopted by a large majority in the European Parliament on 14 February 1984 and then submitted to the national parliaments for discussion and ratification.
+The brainchild of Altiero Spinelli, it was adopted by a large majority in the European Parliament on 14 February 1984.
 It is an initiative which marks a qualitative leap by Parliament on the road towards European Union.

 The proposed Treaty provides for the transfer to the Union of new powers which reach right to the heart of the national domain, covering such areas as economic and monetary policy, social policy including welfare and health, and - in foreign policy - security, peace and disarmament.
 Union legislation would be enacted under a bicameral arrangement very similar to a federal system, the aim being to achieve a balance between the European Parliament and the Council of the Union (comprising representatives of the member governments).
 This would give the European Parliament joint legislative and decision-making powers commensurate with its position as the legitimate democratic representative of the people.

 The draft Treaty marks the high point so far in the reform discussion surrounding the future course of European integration.
-It also presents a major challenge to the Member States, a public test of the seriousness of their commitment to real progress towards integration, forcing them to show their true colours.
+Although the draft Treaty has no chance of being ratified by the national parliaments and thus becoming law, it presents a major challenge to the Members States, a public test of the seriousness of their commitment to real progress towards integration, forcing them to show their true colours.